 Following their record-setting season and their OHL Championship win, the Generals went on to the Memorial Cup tournament in Quebec City in May 2015.
 They went undefeated in all four games, with their first win over the Oceanic Rimouski with a final score of 4-3.
 They followed it up with a tight 5-4 win over the Quebec Remparts and then won game three 2-1 over the Kelowna Rockets, who they would later take on in the final.

 In the Memorial Cup Final versus the Rockets, the game was forced into extra time after a 1-1 tie after 60 minutes.
 It was Anthony Cirelli, who made the team out of training camp as a free agent, who was the hero of the game, scoring both goals including the game-winner less than two minutes into extra time.
 The win marks the fifth time the franchise has captured the trophy, making the Generals the team with the most Memorial Cup wins, of all current and active CHL teams.

 The Generals have brought the Memorial Cup back to Oshawa for the first time since 1990, which is exactly 25 years ago.
 This is also the first time the Memorial Cup returns to the OHL since 2010 by the Windsor Spitfires.
 In addition, the Generals are the first OHL Eastern Conference team to capture the title since the Ottawa 67’s did so in 1999.

-The Oshawa Generals have had a long and glorious history in junior hockey since the team’s inception more than 80 years ago, with more than 150 players being drafted in the National Hockey League, and about the same number of players having played at least one game in the NHL.
+The Oshawa Generals have had a long and glorious history in junior hockey since the team’s inception more than 80 years ago, with more than 150 players being drafted in the National Hockey League, and about the same number of players have played at least one game in the NHL.

-There have been many great, great players to wear the Generals uniform over the years, but to date, there have been just five players who have had the ultimate honour of having had their jerseys retired and hung from the rafters.
+There have been many great, great players to wear the Generals uniform over the years, but to date, there have been just five players who have had the ultimate honor of having had their jerseys retired and hung from the rafters.